-Amortization methodology Combined Pension Plan - As of January 1, 2020 the unfunded actuarial accrued liability is of-pay basis.
+Amortization methodology Combined Pension Plan - As of January 1, 2020 the unfunded actuarial accrued liability is

 Supplemental Pension Plan - The unfunded actuarial accrued liability as of January 1, 2020 is amortized on a closed 20-year period.
 Beginning January 1, 2021, each year's gains and losses are amortized over a closed, 10-year period.
-Amortization is on a level-percentagebalances accrued after September 1, 2017.
+Amortization is on a level-percentage-

-Interest on DROP account 2.75% on active balances as of September 1, 2017, payable upon retirement, 0% on police officers and firefighters for males; projected generationally using Scale MP-2019.
+Interest on DROP account 2.75% on active balances as of September 1, 2017, payable upon retirement, 0% on

-Retirement age Experience-based table of rates based on age, extending to age 65, with separate tables for for females; projected generationally using Scale MP-2019.
+Retirement age Experience-based table of rates based on age, extending to age 65, with separate tables for